InterProInvest/IPI-Server/README.md

 ## Related projects

 These are repos for related projects:
-* [Hideez Client](https://github.com/HideezGroup/win.HideezSafe) - Connection with the device, entering credentials, and OTP.
+* [Hideez Client](https://github.com/HideezGroup/win.HideezSafe) - Connection with the device, entering credentials and OTP.